Classification of locally standard $T$-pseudomanifolds over topological stratified pseudomanifolds: Classification

 \begin{proof}[Proof of Lemma \ref{main thm}] By Lemma \ref{lem a} and Lemma \ref{lem b}, we have that the equivariant homeomorphisms $X(Q, \lambda, c) \cong Y(Q, \lambda, c) \cong X$.
 This shows Lemma \ref{main thm}. \end{proof}

 By combining Lemma \ref{main thm} with Proposition \ref{inv of T-pseudomanifold}, we obtain the following corollary to Lemma~\ref{main thm}.

 \begin{cor} Let $(Q, \lambda, c)$ be the characteristic data of a locally standard $T$-pseudomanifold $X$.
 Assume that the top strata $Q_{l+n}\setminus Q_{l+n-1}$ is homotopy equivalent to $Q=X/T$ itself.
-Then the canonical model $X(Q, \lambda, c)$ is also a locally standard $T$-pseudomanifold. \end{cor} \begin{proof} By Lemma~\ref{main thm}, we have a weakly equivariant homeomorphism
+Then the canonical model $X(Q, \lambda, c)$ is also a locally standard $T$-pseudomanifold. \end{cor} \begin{proof} By Lemma~\ref{main thm}, we have an equivariant homeomorphism

 Since $X$ is a locally standard $T$-pseudomanifold, Proposition~\ref{inv of T-pseudomanifold} implies that $X(Q, \lambda, c)$ is also a locally standard $T$-pseudomanifold. \end{proof}